+- Buildings 2.5%

-- Buildings - Computer Hardware - Leasehold Improvements 2.5% 25.0% 10.0% (or the unexpired term of the lease whichever
+- Computer Hardware 25.0%

+- Leasehold Improvements 10.0% (or the unexpired term of the lease whichever

 is shorter)

 - Motor Vehicles 20.0%

-- Office Furniture and Equipment 15.0%
+Office Furniture and Equipment 15.0%

 - "Low value pool" depreciable assets whose individual acquisition 25.0%

 cost is less than \$1,000

 Gains and losses on disposals are determined by comparing proceeds with carrying amount.
 These are included in the statement of comprehensive income.
-When revalued assets are sold, it is Credit Union policy to transfer the amounts included in asset revaluation reserves in respect of those assets to retained earnings.
+When revalued assets are sold, it is credit union policy to transfer the amounts included in asset revalution reserves in respect of those assets to retained earnings.

-(m) Intangible Assets
+(n) Intangible Assets

 Costs associated with maintaining software programmes are recognised as an expense as incurred.
-Development costs that are directly attributable to the design and testing of identifiable and unique software products controlled by the Credit Union are recognised as intangible assets when the following criteria are met:
+Development costs that are directly attributable to the design and testing of identifiable and unique software products controlled by the credit union are recognised as intangible assets when the following criteria are met: